stevecooperorg/courseradatascienceCourse3Week4/CODEBOOK.md

 Files
 =====

-- out/firstSet.csv - the first data set
+- firstSet.txt - the first data set
-- out/secondSet.csv - the second data set
+- secondSet.txt - the second data set
 - run_analysis.R - the analysis script.
 - README.md - the detailed description of how the tidying was performed.
 - CODEBOOK.md - this file.